dinceruur/goMovingAverage/README.md

 # goMovingAverage
 Moving-Average Filter for smoothing noisy data.
-The code reads csv file line by line and each filters each line concurrently.
+The code reads csv file line by line and it filters each line, concurrently.

 <a href="https://www.mathworks.com/help/matlab/ref/filter.html">Reference</a>